solangegueiros/brz-token-bridge/docs/Bridge.md

 Parameters:
 - amount - gross amount of tokens to be crossed.
+  - The Bridge fee will be deducted from this amount.
+- transactionFee - array with the fees:
+  - transactionFee[0] - fee in BRL - this fee will be added to amount transfered from caller's account.
+  - transactionFee[1] - gas price for fee in destiny currency(minor unit) - this information will be
+     used in the destination Blockchain,
+     by the monitor who will create the transaction and send using this fee defined here.
 - toBlockchain - the amount will be sent to this blockchain.
 - toAddress - the amount will be sent to this address.
 It can be diferent from caller's address.
-This is a string because some blockchain could not have the same pattern from Etherem / RSK / BSC.
+This is a string because some blockchain could not have the same pattern from Ethereum / RSK / BSC.

 Returns: bool - true if it is sucessful.

+#### More info about fees

+- Blockchain / transaction fee in BRL - it will be transfered from user's account, along with the amount he would like to receive in the account.
+This will be spent in `toBlockchain`.
+Does not depend of amount, but of destination blockchain.

-Bridge Fee: it is deducted from the requested amount.
+- Bridge Fee - it is deducted from the requested amount.
 It is a percentage of the requested amount.
+Cannot include the transaction fee in order to be calculated.

 > Before call this function, the caller MUST have called function `approve` in BRZ token,
 > allowing the bridge's smart contract address to use the BRZ tokens,